tazbeats/tazbeats/README.md

 ---

 ### 👨‍💻 About Me
-I’m a 🎮 Game‑Dev buff, 🤖 AI & Generative‑AI explorer, and 🔧 Data‑Engineering & Server‑Ops specialist.
-I bridge hardware and software—whether it’s soldering a board or training a neural net, I’m all in.
+I’m a 🎮 Game‑Dev buff, 🤖 AI & Generative‑AI explorer, and 🔧 Data Engineering & Server‑Ops specialist.
+I bridge hardware and software whether it’s soldering a board or training a neural net, I’m all in.

 ---